OxideMod/Oxide.Docs/docs/guides/developers/plugin-guidelines.md

 ### 6.2 Changelog

-It's a good practice to maintain a changelog for your plugin.
+It's a good practice to maintain a changelog for your plugin<sup><a href="/glossary#plugins">[1]</a></sup>.
 A changelog is a file that contains a curated, chronologically ordered list of notable changes for each version of a project.
 It allows users to see what changes were made in each version.

 It is typically placed in the root directory of your project as `CHANGELOG.md` and follows a structure similar to: